AttarArashk/exam-template/README.md

   API --> DB[("PostgreSQL")]
 ```

 When it works:

 ```bash
 curl http://localhost/graph
 ```

-You need HTTP 200 and a `postgres` node in the JSON.
+You need HTTP 200 and the proper output.

 Write what you did on branch `doc-1`.